pietro-campa/pietro-campa.github.io/_pages/research.md

 "**Values for Grandchildren: The Role of Grandparents in Intergenerational Transmission of Income.**"
 *(Joint with Giacomo De Giorgi, Mauricio Prado and Battista Severgnini.)*

+We study the role of direct interactions between children and their grandparents in the process of human capital accumulation within the family.
+Using Danish administrative data, we document grandparental effects on children’s life-time incomes other than grandparents’ influence on parental human capital.
+These results call for broadening the scope of established models of intergenerational mobility and human capital accumulation within the family which consider only two generations.
+Finally, we propose mass-layoffs as a potential source of exogenous variation in retirement time to estimate the causal impact of grandparental interactions on their grandkids.